 By Edward Kliszus

-This was a celebration and reminder of Kent Tritle, a gifted musical artist of epic importance to the world of performing arts in New York and beyond.
-Tritle’s ubiquitous, multi-dimensional contributions emanate from his work as a virtuoso solo organist, organist of the New York Philharmonic, choral conductor, and director of both Musica Sacra and the Oratorio Society of New York.
-He is also an organist and Director of Music for the Cathedral Church of St. John the Divine.
+This event of Kent Tritle in Concert honored a gifted musical artist of epic importance to the world of performing arts in New York and beyond.
+Tritle’s ubiquitous, multi-dimensional contributions emanate from his work as a virtuoso solo organist.
+He is also an organist of the New York Philharmonic, choral conductor, and director of both Musica Sacra and the Oratorio Society of New York.
+He indeed serves as organist and Director of Music for the Cathedral Church of St. John the Divine.

-Tonight Kent Tritle performed on the organ at the magnificent Cathedral of St. John the Divine, treating a large audience to three of the finest works of the organ canon.
-Tritle masterfully commanded the Cathedral’s organ producing sounds felt as often as heard.
-We absorbed opulent, heavenly sound reverberations of grandeur and timelessness in this magnificent space.
+Tonight Kent Tritle performed on the organ at the magnificent Cathedral of St. John the Divine, undeniably treating a large audience to three of the finest works of the organ canon.
+Tritle emphatically commanded the Cathedral’s organ producing sounds felt as often as heard.
+We subsequently absorbed opulent, heavenly sound reverberations of grandeur and timelessness in this magnificent space.

 The recital began with J.S.
 Bach’s Fantasy and Fugue in G Minor, BWV 542.
-The challenges of this piece exemplified Tritle’s virtuosic technique, dexterity, control, independence of hands and feet, and the means to navigate complex counterpoint and polyphony.
-Tritle’s masterful performance displayed these elements and more, expressing the work’s beauty and drama through his virtuosic, informed choices of stops.
+The challenges of this piece exemplified Tritle’s virtuosic technique, dexterity, control, and independence of hands and feet.
+Without a doubt, Tritle exemplified the means to navigate complex counterpoint and polyphony.
+Tritle’s masterful performance definitely displayed these elements and more, expressing the work’s beauty and drama through his virtuosic, informed choices of stops.

-Tritle next performed David Hurd’s Partita on Detroit (1992), a five-movement work crafted as a tribute to Detroit, Michigan’s musical heritage, including jazz and blues idioms.
-The piece explored aspects of the hymn tune Come, Labor On, providing means for Tritle to display his mastery of jaunty, syncopated dance rhythms leading to a majestic, triumphant fanfare and denouement.
+Kent Tritle in Concert next performed David Hurd’s Partita on Detroit (1992), a five-movement work crafted as a tribute to Detroit, Michigan’s musical heritage, including jazz and blues idioms.
+The piece certainly explored aspects of the hymn tune Come, Labor On, providing a means for Tritle to display his mastery of jaunty, syncopated dance rhythms leading to a majestic, triumphant fanfare and denouement.

 César Franck’s Chorale No. 3 in A Minor completed Tritle’s program with its rich harmonies and expressions of exultant, devotional, and seemingly inscrutable spiritual yearnings.
-We experienced intricate counterpoint, florid figurations in the manuals, and profound means to display the full power of the organ, Franck’s intellect, and the blinding musical radiance of the nonpareil Tritle.
+We experienced intricate counterpoint, florid figurations in the manuals, and profound means to display the full power of the organ.
+Tritle emphatically portrayed Franck’s intellect and the blinding musical radiance of the nonpareil Tritle.